How cut hair Photo Shop CS3

 Notes: To open User Accounts, click Start, point to Settings, click Control Panel, and then click User Accounts.

-Certain Programs Do Not Work Correctly If You Log On Through a Limited User Account.
+Programs Do Not Work Correctly If You Log On Through a Limited User Account.

-After you log on to a computer by using a Limited User Account, you may observe one or more of the following
+After you log on to a computer by using a Limited

-behaviors when you try to use a program that is not expressly designed for Windows XP.
+User Account, you may observe one or more of the following behaviors when you try to use a program that is not expressly designed for Windows XP.
 Information here.

 Password Reset Disk Overview